schirko/nebraska-yield-predictor/README.md

 1. **One weather point per county.** Large western counties mix cropland and rangeland; the fix is weighting weather by the USDA Cropland Data Layer.
-2. **No spring.** The weather window starts in April, so a March flood (Nebraska 2019) or a record-wet planting season (Iowa 2013) is invisible.
+2. **No wind.** The 2020 derecho is the clearest single failure in the project, and the one remaining case where the information was never in the feature set at all.
-3. **No wind.** The 2020 derecho is the clearest single failure in the project.
+3. **Spring is newly added, not yet proven.** `workable_days` and its companions correctly identify Iowa 2013 and Nebraska 2019 from raw weather; whether they improve the model is a separate question the feature ladder answers.
 4. **Coverage is not missing at random.** NASS reported 91 Nebraska counties in 2000 and 46 in 2025, and the counties that stop reporting are the ones that grow little corn.